 It’s always a tough call…that first cold call.

-For example, it may be a mutual connection on LinkedIn, an article about their business in the local business journal, or a similar business in their space.
+For example, it may be a mutual connection on LinkedIn, an article about their business in the local business journal, or a similar company in their space.

-“If you’re only goal is to get an appointment, it will show,” Lipkins said.
-“If you focus on just having a conversation, the opportunity to then transition into asking for the appointment naturally shows up and they are more likely to agree that it is the next logical step.”
+“If you’re the only goal is to get an appointment, it will show,” Lipkins said.
+“If you focus on just having a conversation, the opportunity to then transition into asking for the appointment naturally shows up, and they are more likely to agree that it is the next logical step.”

 For as uncomfortable as the cold call might be for most, it’s actually quite easy for many salespeople, and it’s the fastest way to generate revenue, simply because so many are intimidated and are actually bad at it!